Morningstar affirms Gundlach's DoubleLine fund 'not ratable'

-NEW YORK (Reuters) - Morningstar Inc said DoubleLine Capital’s flagship Total Return Bond Fund is “not ratable” for a second straight year, citing a lack of information about the firm’s investment process, succession planning and risk controls.
+NEW YORK, July 17 (Reuters) - Morningstar Inc said DoubleLine Capital’s flagship Total Return Bond Fund is “not ratable” for a second straight year, citing a lack of information about the firm’s investment process, succession planning and risk controls.

 The Chicago-based investment research firm said on Friday DoubleLine had ignored or refused requests for information over the past three years, and that it could not issue a rating based on DoubleLine’s public filings and statements.